hanabi/hanabi.github.io/misc/hat-guessing.md

 ### End-Game

 - Sometimes it is valuable to revert to ordinary conventions.
-- When there are only 5s left to play, a 5 clue not on the newest card is a non-hat clue, and from then on since an alternative hat clue exists.
+- When there are only 5s left to play, a 5 clue not on the newest card is a non-hat clue, since an alternative hat clue exists.
+- From then on, no clues should be interpreted as hat clues anymore.

 ### Positional Discards